Chapter 5 Computational skills

 The data you are working with is too large to analyze by hand.
 For example, the human genome is 3.2 billion bases.
 It would be hard to compare all that data to data from other species just using your eyes.
 Instead we’re going to need to learn some basic programming skills so we can tell the computer how to work with our data.

-First, you’ll have noticed that the computer we’re using doesn’t have the graphical interface you usually use (like a PC or Mac).
+First, the computer we’re using doesn’t have the graphical interface you usually use (like a PC or Mac).
 That means you have to type in your commands - you can’t point and click.
 This actually has a hidden benefit because it’s easy to write down what you did in a line of text rather than having to try to explain where to click on each step.

 Let’s start by learning how to log in the our server and run commands without clicking.

-5.2.1 Getting access
+5.1 Getting access

-5.2.2 Log in to the server
+5.2 Log in to the server

-• Use your email username to log in
+• Select URI to log in

-5.4 Basic navigation
+5.3 Basic navigation

-You are now logged in to Andromeda, which is a cluster of computers that can be used for research.
+You are now logged in to Unity, which is a cluster of computers that can be used for research.
 First, you’ll need to learn to navigate around only by typing.
 Computing clusters typically require you to type all the commands.

 For example, to list all the files in your home folder (where you are when you log in) type ls.
 There probably isn’t anything in this folder right now.
 This is just like opening a folder in a Finder window on a Mac or a folder on a PC, except you had to type the command instead of simply double clicking.